itzDJ/python3-notes/dotenv.md

 # Using .env files
-Do not store credentials in code; store credentials in a file named '*.env' and format it like so:
+Do not store credentials in code.
+It is safer to store credentials in a file named '*.env' and format it like so:

 ```
 USERNAME=my_username